BenHeubl/BenHeubl.github.io/_posts/2016-07-20-strategy-to-speak.markdown

   separate(title, c("speaker", "Years"), sep = "_", remove=FALSE)
 ```

-The next thing is to "untaken" the text into words that we can analyse it.
-We also load in stop words and use dplyr's "anti-join" to clean the data.
-Another thing we arrange is to involve the bing lexicon dataset, which will help us with the clarification of a word's sentiment.
+The next thing is to unnest the text into words.
+We also load in stop words and use dplyr's "anti-join" to clean the data from filler words and subordinating conjunctions.
+Another thing we arrange is to involve the bing lexicon dataset.
+It will allow us to express each word's sentiment.

 ```r
 tidy_All_Dem <- conv.all_Dem %>%